identance/ios-sdk/README.md

 **A**: Usually this could be in case when Xcode project contains *bridging header*.
 Set target's `BUILD_LIBRARY_FOR_DISTRIBUTION` build setting to `NO`.

 **Q**: During verification flow a user document scanning step absent on Simulator device.
 **A**: Simulator device doesn't have access to a camera so this step is automatically skipped.
-Because of that it is highly recommended to test verification flow on real device.
+Because of that it is highly recommended to test verification flow on a real device.